haskell-webdriver/haskell-webdriver/README.md

 ###Configuring a WebDriver session

-    myConfig :: WDConfig
+    caps :: Capabilities
-    myConfig = defaultConfig
+    caps = defaultCaps { browser = chrome }

-To configure a new WebDriver session, we use the `WDConfig` type; this is a record type with various configuration fields.
-To connect to the Selenium server that we spawned earlier, the `defaultConfig` is sufficient.
-By default, the browser is set to Firefox, but that can be changed; the following configuration will use Google Chrome instead of Firefox for our test:
+To configure a new WebDriver session, we use the `Capabilities` type; this is a record type with various configuration fields.
+To connect to the Selenium server that we spawned earlier, the `defaultCaps` is sufficient.
+By default, the browser is set to Firefox, but that can be changed as we did above.

-    myConfig :: WDConfig
-    myConfig = defaultConfig { wdCapabilities = chrome }

 ###Initializing tests

     main :: IO ()
-    main = runSession config $ do
+    main = runSession sess caps $ do

 `main` is the standard entry point for a Haskell program, defined as a value of type `IO a`.
 In order to transform our `WD` action into an `IO` action, we use the `runSession` function, which has the type:

-    runSession :: WDConfig -> WD a -> IO a
+    runSession :: WDSession -> Capabilities -> WD () -> IO ()

 So we pass to `runSession` our configuration record along with a WebDriver "script" to perform, and it transforms the script into a side-effectful `IO` action.
-The `WDConfig` record is used to automatically initialize our session with the remote server.
+The `WDSession` record is used to automatically initialize our session with the remote server.

-NOTE: `runSession` does not automatically close the session it creates.
+NOTE: `runSession` does not automatically close the session.
 This is intentional, as you may want to manually inspect the browser state after your code executes.
 If you want to have the session automatically close, you can use the `finallyClose` function to provide this behavior.

-    main = runSession config . finallyClose $ do
+    main = runSession sess caps . finallyClose $ do

 ###Actually writing tests!